iomesh/docs/docs/basic-concepts/basic-concepts.md

 **IOMesh CSI Driver**

-The self-developed CSI driver that complies with the Kubernetes CSI standard, managing persistent volumes using RPC (Remote Procedure Call) for providing persistent storage for data applications running on Kubernetes.
+The self-developed [CSI](https://github.com/kubernetes-csi) driver that adheres to the CSI standard and utilizes RPC (Remote Procedure Call)  to manage persistent volumes, delivering reliable and consistent storage for data applications on Kubernetes.
 Each Kubernetes persistent volume corresponds to an iSCSI LUN in the IOMesh cluster.

 **IOMesh Operator**

 The IOMesh automated operations and maintenance component, allowing for roll updating IOMesh, scaling up or down nodes, and GitOps while being responsible for automatic discovery, allocation, and management of block devices.

+**Chunk**

+chunk 是每个存储节点内提供存储服务的模块.

 [**Namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)